Helping a friend

 • Ask open-ended questions to help your friend understand their situation.

 • Identify key next steps, if needed.
+You can look through resources together online.
 You can call a service with them or offer to go with them.
-You can look through resources together.
+You can also plan for when you are going to check in with each other next, and who else they can reach out to that they trust.

 If you are a student staff or student leader, your program supervisor or any professional staff or faculty member can help you if you’re concerned about another student.
 Reach out to a staff member if you need support with helping others.